-If I Can't Have You: when it seemed likely that the Allies forces were about to retake Paris, Hitler personally ordered the German garrison stationed there to burn the city to the ground.
-The final days of the German occupation finds General Dietrich von Choltitz fielding phone call after call from an enraged Hitler demanding "Brennt Paris?" .
+If I Can't Have You: When it seemed likely that the Allies forces were about to retake Paris, Hitler personally ordered the German garrison stationed there to burn the city to the ground.
+The final days of the German occupation finds General Dietrich von Choltitz fielding phone call after call from an enraged Hitler demanding "Brennt Paris?"note a reference to Is Paris Burning.
 He ignored the order.
 (Although the extent to which von Choltitz is responsible for "saving Paris" is very disputed).

 Sort of makes sense in terms of his psychology — forcing every last German to die for him in a doomed last stand would've been straight of out one of the apocalyptic Wagner operas he loved so much.

 Also, he ordered himself to be burnt after his suicide, so that nobody could display his corpse as a spoil of war.